AndroidWG/Corkscrew/README.md

 A background updater for OpenRCT2.
 Instead of only updating when you launch the game, it periodically runs in the background and silently downloads and installs new versions of the game.

 ## CORKSCREW IS *NOT* A LAUNCHER!
-Corkscrew runs in the background (in the system tray on Windows and as an invisible Launch Agent in macOS) and checks for updates.
+Corkscrew runs in the background and checks for updates regularly.
 If one is found, it quietly downloads and installs it, but **does not launch it.**
 Also, if OpenRCT2 is not installed, it'll install the latest version automatically.

 ### Platforms Supported